chelsilarious/AutoDiff/docs/milestone1.md

 - Calculation of the gradient of an objective function in optimization
 - Calculation of derivatives/gradients which are parts of some numerical methods to solve differential equation systems

-The functions and features in this package can evaluate derivatives of specified functions and free users from manual calculation.
+The functions and features in this package can evaluate derivatives/gradients of specified expressions and free users from manual calculation.

 ## Background